-Over the past 12 months we have been surveying ash in detail within the woodlands and drawing up a plan to manage the infected trees.
+During 2020 we have been surveying ash in detail within the woodlands and drawing up a plan to manage the infected trees.
 We have worked alongside the Forestry Commission to prepare felling licences and obtain relevant Tree Preservation Order consents and have carried out ecological assessments to assess the impact of the planned essential felling and coppicing works.